 Managing cholesterol

-Low doses of vitamin D in women with a vitamin D deficiency may improve glucose metabolism and improve total cholesterol, LDL (bad) cholesterol and triglycerides in people with PCOS.
+Low doses of vitamin D in women with a vitamin D deficiency may improve glucose metabolism.
+It may also improve total cholesterol, LDL (bad) cholesterol and triglycerides in people with PCOS.

 This content has been reviewed by a group of medical subject matter experts, in accordance with Jean Hailes policy.